Disclaimer: I do not own Naruto.

 ~ O ~

-The old man's feelings are obvious for all to see, but Rabbit's feelings are signaled only by the clenching of his gloved fist.
+The old man's feelings are obvious for all to see, but Rabbit's feelings are signalled only by the clenching of his gloved fist.

 The thought of having failed Naruto is almost enough to ruin the immaculate composure that he must always possess as an ANBU.

 They cross an adjoining hallway that is thickly populated by bloodied gurneys containing the remains of the fallen Uchihas.
-Sarutobi stops and looks; tending to the bodies are ANBU wearing colors darker than those worn by standard operatives.
-One of them sees the Hokage and, contrary to proper etiquette regarding someone of higher rank, this dark ANBU makes no attempt at a salute or even acknowledgment of Sarutobi.
+Sarutobi stops and looks; tending to the bodies are ANBU wearing colours darker than those worn by standard operatives.
+One of them sees the Hokage and, contrary to proper etiquette regarding someone of higher rank, makes no attempt at a salute or even acknowledgement of Sarutobi.
 The operative curtly turns and escorts a hospital orderly who wheels the body of an Uchiha off to the morgue.

 Rabbit steps close to Sarutobi, "Root?"